andrea-yao/blogsbyRStudio/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/mabelqqy/
 - icon: cv
   icon_pack: ai
-  link: uploads/resume.pdf
+  link: uploads/Mabel_Yao__cv.pdf
 status:
   icon: ☕️
 superuser: true
-title: Mabel Yao
+title: Mabel Yao (青蓝紫)
 ---

-Mabel Yao is a PhD student focusing on data science and machine learning, and applications of the related skills and techniques in multiple domains, such as molecule representations, drug discovery, material discovery.
+Mabel Yao is a PhD student focusing on data science and machine learning and their applications in multiple domains, such as molecule representations for drug discovery and material discovery.
 {style="text-align: justify;"}